MicrosoftDocs/visualstudio-docs/gamedev/unreal/get-started/vs-tools-unreal-quickstart.md

 1. Open the Lyra project in Unreal Engine.
 1. From the Unreal Engine editor main menu, choose **Tools** > **Generate Visual Studio Project**.
 This creates the solution file for Visual Studio.
-1. From the Unreal Engine editor main menu, choose **Tools** > **Open Visual Studio**.
-This opens the game in Visual Studio.
+1. From the Unreal Engine editor main menu, choose **Tools** > **Open Visual Studio** to open the game in Visual Studio.
 If you have multiple versions of Visual Studio on your machine, ensure that the right version opened: from the Visual Studio main menu, choose **Help** > **About Microsoft Visual Studio**.
 You need to use Visual Studio 2022 version 17.7 or higher.
 If the right version didn't open, manually open `LyraStarterGame.sln` in the correct version of Visual Studio.
 1. Change the **Solutions Configurations** dropdown to **Development Editor**.
 This enables the Blueprints Visual Studio Tools for Unreal Engine:
     :::image type="content" source="../media/unreal-engine-configuration-dropdown.png" alt-text="Screenshot of Visual Studio with the Solutions Configurations dropdown expanded and Development Editor selected.":::
 1. From the Visual Studio main menu, choose **Build** > **Build Solution** to build the game.